Where Does The Body's Vitality Come From?

-How liquid crystalline water creates the strength and support of the body.
+How liquid crystalline water creates the strength and stability of the body.

-In many cases, this H3O2 structure can be enormous—in favorable conditions, Pollack and others have measured ones ranging from 0.1 millimeters to 0.5 millimeters (100,000 to 500,000 nanometers or nm) in size.
+In many cases, these H3O2 lattices can be enormous—in favorable conditions, Pollack and others have measured ones ranging from 0.1 millimeters to 0.5 millimeters (100,000 to 500,000 nanometers or nm) in size.
 Cells depend on this water, so they contain a large number of surfaces from which the water can form.
-For example, 20% of the cell is occupied by its cytoskeleton (a protein lattice which maintains its structure), and analysis of high-voltage electron micrographs have shown that within the cytoskeleton, over half of the water present is within 5 nm of a surface it could potentially form H3O2 on (note: a H2O molecule is 0.27 nm in size).
+For example, 20% of the cell is occupied by its cytoskeleton (a protein lattice which maintains its structure), and analysis of high-voltage electron micrographs have shown that within the cytoskeleton, over half of the water present is within 5 nm of a surface it could potentially form H3O2 on (for reference a single H2O molecule is 0.27 nm in size).

-Since the structuring surface sites for (H2O) water are so closely packed together in cells, it is understandable why liquid crystalline (EZ, H3O2) water would be so much more apparent to individuals observing cells than workers performing non-cellular work observing water under a microscope.
-This in turn raises a different question: why are cells designed to create so much liquid crystalline water (H3O2)?
+Since the surface sites that water can structure on are so closely packed together in cells, it is understandable why liquid crystalline water (also commonly called EZ water) would be so much more apparent to individuals observing living cells under a microscope (which in fact is where much of the early research on H3O2 originated from).
+This in turn raises another question: why are cells designed to create so much liquid crystalline water?

 Mysteries of the Cell

-Consider, for example, the initial promises of the vaccines (if you get two doses, you are told that you will be completely immune, transmission will stop, and COVID-19 will rapidly fade into memory).
-Since the clinical trials for the vaccines were fraudulent, none of the vaccines’ promises materialized, and the COVID situation instead, became worse.
-However, instead of healthcare authorities (and the medical community) admitting their mistake and switching to a different approach for managing COVID-19, they doubled down on the vaccine mandates and moved the goal posts more times than I can count on exactly what mass-forced vaccination (and boosting) was supposed to accomplish.
+Consider, for example, the initial promises of the vaccines (if you get two doses, you were told that you would be completely immune, transmission would stop, and COVID-19 would rapidly fade into memory).
+Since the clinical trials for the vaccines were fraudulent, none of the vaccines’ promises materialized, and the COVID situation instead became worse.
+However, instead of healthcare authorities (and the medical community) admitting their mistake and switching to a different approach for managing COVID-19, they doubled down on the vaccine mandates and moved the goal posts over and over in regards to what mass-vaccination (and boosting) was actually supposed to accomplish.

-Likewise, with cell biology, our knowledge of the cell is surprisingly primitive and the existing models often fail to explain what occurs within the cellular environment.
-However, since better models are not within the grasp of the scientific community, we have been forced to continually patch the existing models so that they can account for the innumerable mysteries of life.
+Likewise, for cellular biology, our knowledge of the cell is surprisingly primitive and the existing models often fail to explain what occurs within the cellular environment.
+However, since the alternative models are not generally accepted by the scientific community, we have been forced to continually patch the existing models so that they can somewhat account for the innumerable mysteries of life.

 At this point, I believe one of the key causes of this situation is scientific research becoming distorted to prioritize focusing on discoveries that industry can profit from.
-For example, immunology holds a narrow focus on the aspects of the immune system, which can be targeted by vaccination or proprietary drugs, and because this has left many other components of the immune response neglected, leading to it being commonly referred to as one of the least understood systems in the body.
-Similarly, since pharmaceutical drugs often work by affecting receptors and channels in cells, cellular biology has adopted a narrow-minded focus on those aspects of a cell.
+For example, immunology has a narrow focus on the aspects of the immune system which can be targeted by vaccination or proprietary drugs, which in turn has left many other components of the immune response neglected (the immune system is commonly referred to as one of the least understood systems in the body).
+Similarly, since pharmaceutical drugs often work by affecting receptors and channels in cells, cellular biology has adopted a narrow-minded focus on just those aspects of a cell.

-Fortunately, the liquid crystalline (EZ) phase of water provides a variety of explanations for many of the phenomena that the existing models do not adequately address.
+In turn, the liquid crystalline phase of water provides a variety of explanations for many of the biological phenomena that the existing models simply do not adequately address.
 In this article, I will focus upon a few of them.